ahuffman/ansible-k8s-node/README.md

 ## Requirements

-If connecting to a kubernetes cluster, you may want to consider making use of the [`k8s-master`](https://galaxy.ansible.com/ahuffman/k8s-master/) role.
+If connecting to a kubernetes cluster, you may want to consider making use of the [`k8s-master`](https://galaxy.ansible.com/ahuffman/k8s-master/) role when deploying your master.

 ## Role Variables
 ###Defaults: